ebruchez/ebruchez.github.io/pages/typewriter-bucket-list.md

 ## IBM MT/ST

 I own an [IBM Mag Card/A](https://typewriterdatabase.com/1976-ibm-mag-carda.17985.typewriter), and an [IBM Memory Typewriter](https://typewriterdatabase.com/1974-ibm-memory-typewriter.15426.typewriter).
 I'd love to find other related IBM machines, including the probably impossible to find IBM Magnetic Tape/Selectric Typewriter (known as MT72 in Europe), which came integrated in a desk!

-But other machines, including newer ones like the Mag Card II, the Electronic Composer, and the Mag Card Executive, interest me as well, in addition to an  original Mag Card.
+Other related machines, including the Mag Card II, the Electronic Composer, and Mag Card Executive, interest me as well, in addition to an original Mag Card.

 ![IBM Magnetic Tape/Selectric Typewriter](/assets/pages/typewriter-bucket-list/ibmmtst.jpg){:standalone}